srthkdev/claw/README.md

 1. **users**: User accounts from Clerk
 2. **chatbots**: User-created chatbots with configuration
 3. **documents**: Ingested content from websites or repositories
-4. **vectors_new**: Vector embeddings of document chunks (using JSON storage)
+4. **vectors_new**: Vector embeddings of document chunks (using native VECTOR type)
 5. **chat_history**: Conversation history for each chatbot

 ### Vector Search Implementation

 - Uses TiDB's native `VEC_COSINE_DISTANCE` function for similarity calculations
 - Implements fallback mechanisms for both embedding generation and LLM responses
-- Uses raw SQL queries to access TiDB's vector functions due to ORM limitations
+- Properly uses CAST to convert arrays to VECTOR type for storage and search
-- Plans to implement native HNSW indexes when ORM support is available
+- Plans to implement native HNSW indexes for improved performance

 ### Multi-Cluster Placement